'Maybe He Did, Maybe He Didn't': Trump Defends Saudis, Downplays U.S. Intel

 Many Trump critics acknowledge the importance of the U.S. partnership with Saudi Arabia.
 But they say this doesn't mean the U.S. should ignore Saudi actions — like the Khashoggi killing, the war in Yemen and a blockade of Qatar — that they say are further destabilizing the volatile region.
 Some go even further, asking "Who needs Saudi Arabia?"

-The U.S. and the Saudis have a relationship dating to the 1940s that's based on shared strategic interests — like dependable oil supplies coming from the Middle East — rather than shared values like democracy, human rights and a free press.
+The U.S. and the Saudis have a relationship dating to the 1940s that is based on shared strategic interests — like dependable oil supplies coming from the Middle East — rather than shared values like democracy, human rights and a free press.

 But rarely, if ever, has this formula been stated by a U.S. president in such stark terms.

 "This statement is a stunning window into President Trump's autocratic tendencies, his limited grasp of world affairs, and his weakness on the world stage," said Rhode Island Sen. Jack Reed, the top Democrat on the Senate Armed Services Committee.
-"It is shocking to see President Trump continue to act as an accomplice to a clear coverup by Saudi leadership."
+"It is shocking to see President Trump continue to act as an accomplice to a clear cover-up by Saudi leadership."

 Trump's remarks clarified some questions, raised others and touched off a new barrage of criticism.
 A few key points: